mrkkrp/markkarpov.com/tutorial/generics.md

 -- type-level tag, R or P
 ```

-You see the type-level tag `R`?
-There used to be another one, `P`, along
+`K1` takes an extra type-level tag `i` whose only job is to distinguish
+different kinds of wrapped values. `Rec0` fixes that tag to `R`.
+There used
-with the type synonym `type Par0 = K1 P`, which is now deprecated.
-Bottom
+to be a second tag, `P`, exposed as `type Par0 = K1 P`, but it is now
-line: `Rec0` is used for data constructor arguments (fields) that are not the
+deprecated.
+The bottom line is simple: `Rec0` wraps any constructor field
-`p` parameter.
+that is *not* the `p` parameter.

 With `Rec0`, we can finally build the representation of `Maybe a`: